 There has been much talk of the UK anaerobic digestion industry being halted in its tracks due to the rapidity, and unpredictability of UK government’s recent renewable energy subsidy removals.
-There is therefore much nervousness about big further cuts in the RHI Scheme.
+There was therefore, much nervousness about big further cuts in the RHI Scheme.

 However, the results of the UK wide consultation process which went ahead this year (2016) have now been published, and in some areas there is room for cautious optimism that a reasonable scheme which is both supportive of the AD and biomethane sectors, and of the sustainable use of biomass, may emerge.

-The UK government has published a response to the consultation on reforms to the Renewable Heat Incentive.
+The UK government has published a response to the consultation on reforms to the RHI.
 These reforms will [the UK government believes] ensure that the scheme:

 - focuses on long-term decarbonisation: promoting the deployment of the right technologies for the right uses, while ensuring the RHI contributes to both our decarbonisation targets and to the UK’s renewable energy target